Family Emotional Safety Plan

 First, why have a plan?

 It helps to have a general sense of how your brain functions under great stress to know why you should have a plan.
-Anytime you are emotionally shaken from fear, anxiety, anger or hurt, you are functioning from your primal brain, your amygdala alone.
-There is a chemical that washes over the rest of your brain that cuts off access so that your only functioning abilities are in your survival center.
-Effective problem solving requires both logic and creativity though neither can be utilized when greatly upset.
+Anytime you are emotionally shaken from fear, anxiety, anger or hurt, you are functioning from your primal brain, your amygdala.
+There are chemicals that wash over the rest of your brain cutting off access so that your only functioning abilities are in your survival center.
+Effective problem solving requires access to the control centers for logic, language and creativity though these cannot be utilized when greatly upset.
 So that if your plan when your child makes a poor choice that angers you is to come up with a logical consequence on the spot, you will not be capable of that kind of higher level thinking.

 This “hyjacking” of your brain, as Daniel Goleman author of Emotional Intelligence refers to it, serves a critical role.
 In true survival circumstances, you are able to focus on fighting or fleeing from the danger source.
 But in family life, fighting with words or fleeing out of the door is often not constructive, safe or practical.
 Creating a plan for what each member can do when they are in this state of mind and practicing it can prepare all members to act with emotional intelligence during a crisis, big or small.